zsoltime/react-redux-recipes/readme.md

 # React-Redux Recipe Finder

-App to find recipes and dishes, using an external API.
+App to find recipes and dishes, using the [Food2Fork API](https://food2fork.com/about/api).
 You can also save these recipes for later.

+Icons are from [Freepik](http://www.freepik.com), available on [flaticon.com](https://www.flaticon.com/) and licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

 ## Tools Used